 - Create a new Preset (with a unique name)

 Note: Presets are stored globally (outside of the current Blend file), so all defined presets are available at any time in any project.
-Avastar is shipped with a few example presets (See image above)[/box]
+Avastar is shipped with a few example presets (See the popup box in the image above)[/box]

 Shape Properties Section

 - Use Bind Pose: Treat the current Restpose of the Rig as a Bind Pose.
 This is only used for modified Rigs (e.g. A-Posed Rigs).